Transparency

 Confidence-weighted aggregation

-Scores are aggregated across all transcripts.
-Each individual score is weighted by confidence — a reviewer who spent 3 minutes specifically testing night vision carries more weight than one who mentioned it in passing.
-The final score per attribute is a weighted average.
+Scores are aggregated across all reviews.
+Each individual score is weighted by confidence — depth of observation carries more weight than passing mention.
+The final score per attribute is a weighted average across all reviewers.

 5